nagoue/dagobah-training/sessions/06-extending-installation/ex1-proftpd.md

 SQLNamedQuery                   GetUserSalt SELECT "(CASE WHEN SUBSTRING (password from 1 for 6) = 'PBKDF2' THEN SUBSTRING (password from 21 for 16) END) AS salt FROM galaxy_user WHERE email='%U'"
 ```

 If your UID and GID were not 999, be sure to update the `SQLNamedQuery LookupGalaxyUser` accordingly.
-Thne, save and quit your editor.
+Then, save and quit your editor.

 Finally, restart ProFTPD: